-The goal of Multimedia Services and the Center for Teacher, Learning, and Technology is to enhance the teaching and learning process in the classroom, distance education and continuing education programs by providing leadership, support and a broad range of services to Tennessee State University faculty, staff and students.
+The Center for Teacher, Learning, and Technology is to enhance the teaching and learning process in the classroom, distance education and continuing education programs by providing leadership, support and a broad range of services to Tennessee State University faculty, staff and students.
 This goal enables the University to incorporate existing and emerging technologies in the learning environment.
 The Center (1) provides training in the use of educational technology; (2) assists faculty develop, implement and assess the effectiveness of advanced research-based teaching and learning methodologies, including multimedia learning; and (3) increases the use of technologies in support of technology-enhanced courses, online courses and other distance learning environments.

-For more information, contact the Office of Distance Education and Multimedia Services at (615) 963-7001 or visit www.tnstate.edu.
+For more information, contact the Office of Distance Education and Multimedia Services at (615) 963-7001 or visit www.tnstate.edu/online.

-Non Credit and Continuing Education
+Non-Credit and Continuing Education

-Non-credit courses are coordinated through the Office of Continuing Education.
-The unit offers courses/activities throughout the year both on and off campus in response to special client needs and for the greater community.
-The instruction is supported by regular and part-time faculty and it is designed to meet the special needs of both the vocational and avocational learner.
-All instruction is evaluated by those who are enrolled.
-Most instructional activities are offered for enrollment on an individual fee basis, but selected activities are planned with client groups and are delivered under special contracts.
+The Office of Non-Credit and Continuing Education offers non-credit courses designed to meet the professional, personal and civil needs of the adult community.
+The unit offers courses/activities throughout the year both on and off campus in response to special client needs and for the greater community that range from workforce development, skill enhancement to personal interest courses.
+The instruction is supported by regular and part-time faculty and it is designed to meet the special needs of both the vocational and avocational learner of which Continuing Education Unit (CEU) credits may be awarded.

-Continuing Education Units (CEU) are awarded to participants of selected instructional activities that are approved within published guidelines.
-Institutional records of such learning experiences are maintained by the Office of Continuing Education and are available upon written request by the student.
+Continuing Education Unit (CEU) credits are a quantitative unit of measure to recognize participation in an organized educational activity within the scope of non-credit courses.
+Participants of selected instructional activities that are approved within published guidelines earn CEU credits for the purposes of completing training programs, or obtaining and renewing licenses and certifications.
+Institutional records of such learning experiences are maintained by the Office of Non-Credit and Continuing Education and are available upon written request by the student.